templecloud/website/lessons/3d-basic-rendering/computing-pixel-coordinates-of-3d-point/mathematics-computing-2d-coordinates-of-3d-points.md

 $$(P_{local} = P_{world} * M^{-1}$$

-The inverse of M is also called the **world-to-local** coordinate system (it defines where the world coordinate system is with respect to the local coordinate system frame of reference):
+As you may have guessed already, the inverse of M is also called the **world-to-local** coordinate system (it defines where the world coordinate system is with respect to the local coordinate system frame of reference):

 $$
 \begin{array}{l}